-In recent decades, global concern has emerged about the nonrenewability of natural resources as a factor limiting production and the threat to long-term economic growth caused by environmental destabilization and pollution.
+The conservation group The Cousteau Society has proposed a nature friendly development plan for the Mexican state of Nayarit that allows for economic growth while protecting the integrity of natural the threat to long-term economic growth caused by environmental destabilization and pollution.
 Economists have begun to address the question first posed by Malthus whether exponential growth in population and in resource use but only linear growth in technology and in subsistence is bound to lead to a social catastrophe }in a word, whether the con- temporary course of economic development is 'sustainable'.

-The first influential work examining whether the current paradigm of world economic development is 'sustainable' was The Limits to Growth ŽThe Club of Rome, 1972..
-A team led by Donald and Donella Meadows at the Massachusetts Institute of Technology simulated a computerized world model Ž'World 3'. and entered into it data assuming that population, industrial production and pollution would continue to grow exponentially in the future Žas they have in the past..
+The first influential work examining whether the current paradigm The Limits to of world economic development is 'sustainable' was ŽThe Club of Rome, 1972.
+A team led by Donald and Growth Donella Meadows at the Massachusetts Institute of Technology simulated a computerized world model Ž'World 3'. and entered into it data assuming that population, industrial production and pollution would continue to grow exponentially in the future Žas they have in the past..
 The Meadows' team concluded that since the world is physically finite, exponential growth of these three key phenomena must eventually hit a limit.
 They predicted that as of 1972, the limit was only a generation away.
 Absent an emergency mobilization, it would likely be reached not through a smooth transition to more frugal lifestyles, but by a crash from good to very bad conditions}a poor, crowded, hungry, and polluted planet.
-They advised that averting catastrophe would require radical 'value changes', such as policies to recycle resources, to put birth rates into parity with death rates, to hold capital investment equal to depreci- ation, and to both reduce consumption and change its emphasis from the consumption of goods to the consumption of services ŽKrier and Gillette,1985..
-This controversial study, distributed in millions of copy worldwide, made many fear a looming Malthusian crisis of the environment and of production and dard economics, ever-growing cycles consumption are addressed, but not the limits of the supporting ecosystem.
+They advised that averting catastrophe would require radical ' value changes', such as policies to recycle resources, to put birth rates into parity with death rates, to hold capital investment equal to depreci- ation, and to both reduce consumption and change its emphasis from the consumption of goods to the consumption of services ŽKrier and Gillette,1985..
+This controversial study, distributed in millions of copy worldwide, made many fear a looming Malthusian crisis of the environment and dard economics, ever-growing cycles of production and consumption are addressed, but not the limits of the supporting ecosystem.
 This view can strain the environment.
-In 'steady-state economics', the economy is viewed as but a sub-system of a closed, finite ecosystem.
-A 'steady- state economy' neither depletes the environment beyond its regenerative capacity nor pollutes it beyond its absorptive capacity, but instead, tries development.to achieve a state of equilibrium with it ŽDaly,

-The concerns expressed in The Limits to Growth were echoed internationally.
-In A Blueprint for Sur i al ŽEditors of The Ecologist, 1972., a distinguished British panel wrote that our 'industrial way of life with its ethos of expansion' is not 'sustainable'.
+In 'steady-state economics', the economy is viewed as but a sub- system of a closed, finite ecosystem.
+A 'steady- state economy' neither depletes the environment beyond its regenerative capacity nor pollutes it beyond its absorptive capacity, but instead, tries development.to achieve a state of equilibrium with it ŽDaly, were echoed The Limits to Growth The concerns expressed in ŽEditors of The al "i "A Blueprint for Surinternationally.
+In Ecologist, 1972., a distinguished British panel wrote that our 'industrial way of life with its ethos of expansion' is not 'sustainable'.
 Rates of growth in population and consumption are undermining human survival prospects by disrupting ecosystems and depleting resources.
 The panel concluded that a stable society would cause minimum ecological disruption, practice maximum conservation, and maintain a constant population.
-'Our task is to create a society which is sustainable and which will give the 1973; Daly, 1974; Daly, 1991; Alexander, 1994..
+'Our task is to create a society which and which will give the 1973; Daly, 1974; Daly, 1991; sustainable is Alexander, 1994..
 It is this 'holistic' view of economics upon which all modern 'sustainability' thinking is based.